dentra/esphome-ewh/README.md

   name: "Water Heater"
   # name of your node
   node_name: "water-heater"
-  # use "esp12e" for iot-uni-dongle, "esp8285" for coolrf-heatstick, or your own if you know it
+  # use "esp32-s3-devkitc-1" for Lilygo T-Dongle S3, "esp12e" for iot-uni-dongle,
+  # "esp8285" for coolrf-heatstick, or your own if you know it
   board: "esp12e"
   # time platform: "sntp" or "homeassistant"
   time_platform: "sntp"